carla-simulator/carla/Docs/tuto_first_steps.md

 ./CarlaUE4.sh
 ```

 To manipulate CARLA through the Python API, we need to connect the Python client to the server through an open port.
-Open a Python notebook or create a new script, then add the following code to the start of the script or the main function:
+The client controls the simulator through the [__client and world objects__](foundations.md#world-and-client) Open a Python notebook or create a new script, then add the following code to the start of the script or the main function:

 ```py
 import carla